wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 1.71 =
+* New: **Searchable Category meta boxes** have been added to the Media/Edit Media screen.
+Click the "$ Search" link at the bottom of the meta box and type all or part of a term in the textbox to filter the display.
+* New: **Attachment Display Settings** options added to the Settings/Media Library Assistant General tab allowing a convenient way to manage the WordPress 'image_default_link_type', 'image_default_align', and 'image_default_size' options.
+* Fix: Drag and Drop re-ordering of WordPress `[gallery]` items is now preserved in the Media Manager "Edit Gallery" Modal Window.
+* Fix: Updated data is now properly displayed after Quick Edit changes it, e.g., ALT Text.
+* Fix: Some internationalization/initialization logic moved from `admin_init` action to the `init` action to accomodate (rare) "front end" use of table column names, e.g., the "Views" table.
+* Fix: Modest database access reductions in the Media/Assistant submenu table preparation.
+* Fix: Eliminated PHP Warning and Notice messages from `class-mla-mime-types.php` in WP v3.5.x.
+* Fix: Corrected post ID parameter defect in the `mla_mapping_updates` filter during IPTC/EXIF mapping.

 = 1.70 =
 * New: **Internationalization (i18n) and Localization (l10n) support!** All of the internationalization work in the plugin source code has been completed and there is a Portable Object Template (.POT) available in the "/languages" directory.
 I don't have working knowledge of anything but English, but if you'd like to volunteer to produce a translation, I would be delighted to work with you to make it happen.
 Have a look at the "MLA Internationalization Guide.php" file in the languages directory and get in touch.
 * New: For Custom Field and IPTC/EXIF mapping, **twelve new `apply_filters/do_action` hooks**  give you complete control over rule execution and value creation from PHP code in your theme or in another plugin.
 More information in the "Other Notes" section here.
 A complete, working example is provided in the Settings/Media Library Assistant Documentation tab.